jackmott/jackmott.github.io/_posts/2016-8-13-adventures-in-fsharp.markdown

 This was the first function I thought I could improve, and mostly I was wrong! `Array.filter` takes an array and a predicate function as its arguments and applies the function to each element of the array.
 The resulting array contains only the elements that satisfy the predicate.
 The original implementation used a List<T>, which is a .NET collection similar to a C++ Vector, an array backed List that doubles in size as you add items and fill it up.
 Each time you fill it up, you have to allocate a whole new array and discard the old one.
-If nothing gets filtered, and you have a worst case array length that is just over a power of 2 like 1025, you could end up allocating 3,836 elements when you only needed 1025, and then you allocate another 1025 to copy the array out of the List.
+Which leads to a worst case scenario where if the array's length just exceeds a power of 2, like 1025, and 0 elements are filtered, you end up allocating 3,836 elements when you only needed 1025.
+And then you allocate another 1025 to copy the array out of the List.
 But in the best case, you allocate only a handful of bytes for List<T> overhead, when everything is filtered:

 ``` ocaml
 let filter f (array: _[]) =